awslabs/speke-reference-server/README.md

 1. Create a virtual environment for this project using python3 using steps outlined [here](https://docs.python.org/3/tutorial/venv.html).
 1. Install dependencies within the virtual environment using `pip3 install -r requirements.txt`.
 1. In `zappa_settings.json` under `src`, replace `aws_region` with the region this lambda will be deployed.
 1. Run `local_build.sh`.
+If you are working on Mac/Windows, run the script with `REQUIRES_SPEKE_SERVER_LAMBDA_LAYER=true` to generate `speke-libs` lambda layer zip file.
+Note that Docker is required to build the zip file.
+See the [sidenote](#sidenote-building-the-lambda-on-macwindows) below for more details about the lambda layer.
 1. The script will generate required artifacts under `build` folder.
 1. Create a new bucket in S3 (For example: `speke-us-east-1`).
 Create a folder called `speke` and upload the generated `speke-reference` lambda zip file.
+If you build with `REQUIRES_SPEKE_SERVER_LAMBDA_LAYER=true`, upload the generated `speke-libs` lambda layer zip file to the same folder too.
 1. In the generated `speke_reference.json`, replace `rodeolabz` with the name of your created bucket (`speke` is used in this example).
 1. Use the `speke_reference.json` template in CloudFormation to deploy the speke reference server following the instructions below.

 #### **Sidenote:** Building the lambda on Mac/Windows
 AWS Lambda environment is similar to Amazon Linux (AL2) and so a dependency that this reference server needs: `cffi` does not match the lambda runtime when built on a Windows/ macOS machine.
 When the reference server is run, it might result in an error: `No module named '_cffi_backend'`.
-To resolve this, create a `requirements.txt` file with `cffi==<version>`, replacing version with the desired version number (The requirements.txt file can be used for a compatible version) and create a lambda layer following the steps outlined [here](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-layer-simulated-docker/) and then update the speke reference lambda function to reference this layer.
+To resolve this, it is required to create a lambda layer following the steps outlined [here](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-layer-simulated-docker/) and then update the speke reference lambda function to reference this layer.
+The `local_build.sh` and `speke_reference.json` can help you to apply this solution.

 ### Deploy using CloudFormation template